 In Generals (without the Expansion Pack) the USA AI had very poor strategy (bear with the Unfortunate Implications).
 With their units thrown erratically at your base, they almost refused to build defenses, and could be defeated just because they went bankrupt from their stupidity.

 The higher-difficulty USA AIs in Zero Hour also make a mistake that the lower-ones don't.
-The brutal AI doesn't seem to grasp the fact that the Avenger's an anti-air unit, and its anti-ground attack is a targetting laser that doesn't do any damage whatsoever.
+The brutal AI doesn't seem to grasp the fact that the Avenger's an anti-air unit, and its anti-ground attack is a targeting laser that doesn't do any damage whatsoever.

 Tiberium Wars examples: